 Our DanceSyndrome activities are very important right now because during these difficult times of the lockdown.
 We need your help for us to continue our DanceSyndrome activities over the next few years 2020 – 2029.
 I love my Dancing family they mean alot to me.
 We’d love for you to like and share our social media posts on Facebook and Twitter whenever and wherever you are able to.

-If you are interested in becoming a volunteer for DanceSyndrome, please visit our Become a Volunteer page here.
+If you are interested in becoming a fundraising volunteer for DanceSyndrome, please visit our Fundraising page here.

 If you don’t have time to volunteer but would still like to support us, donations of all sizes help to support our work to continue.
 You can donate directly using the form below: